Johnson County Court Records

 TexasStateCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasStateCourts.us are subject to the Terms of Service and Privacy Notice.

-Johnson County is located in north-central Texas, with its county seat in Cleburne.
-The county’s court system processes thousands of criminal, civil, family, and probate matters each year through a structure that includes a District Court, County Court at Law, Justice of the Peace courts, and a municipal court system.
-Court records generated by these tribunals — from felony indictments and civil judgments to divorce decrees and probate filings — are maintained by the District Clerk and County Clerk, both of whom operate offices at the Johnson County Courthouse in Cleburne.
-Understanding which office holds the record you need, what tools are available to search for it, and what legal restrictions may apply is essential to an efficient records request.
+Johnson County sits in north-central Texas, with Cleburne as the county seat.
+The county's courts process thousands of criminal, civil, family, and probate matters each year through a structure that includes a District Court, County Court at Law, Justice of the Peace courts, and a municipal court.
+Case files are maintained by two offices: the District Clerk (district court cases) and the County Clerk (county court, probate, and vital records), both located at the Johnson County Courthouse in Cleburne.
+Knowing which office holds the record you need will save you time and make your search a lot more straightforward.

 How to Look Up a Court Case in Johnson County?